natdm/segmentedControl/README.md

 For Android all props work except disabled seems to require a re-render and momentary hasn't been programmed.

+####If you would like to use Android style tabs in iOS, use the 'override' prop.

 ##PropTypes and Default Prop Types for Android
 ####JUST Android. iOS is unaffected.
 ```javascript